-The meta description should have no more than 156 characters for results on a desktop or laptop browser.
+The meta description should have ~300 characters for best results on a desktop or laptop browser.

 Now, let’s continue forward with free character counting tools you can use to simplify your work.
 And, finally, an actual Squarespace SEO example using the Yoast plugin example data from earlier in this post.

 Word and Character Count Tip for Search Engine Optimization

 Now, if you looked at the character counts above and thought to yourself, “how the heck do I count all of those to get it right?”
 The answer is, “you don’t”!
 There are tools for that very purpose.